janelia-flyem/diced/README.md

 only be done by one writer unless special care is taken (see **Performance Considerations** below).
 * Google Cloud Storage is the only cloud store supported at this time
 * Having multiple versions for an array can slow access time; this can be improved in the future
+* (todo) Support cluster and inline solutions for automatically generating multi-scale representation of image data
+* (todo) Simple helper function and executable script to save a list of files to the repo
+* (todo) Potentially allow files and other meta to be set via a .git style directory system
+* (todo) Create simple script to launch a single DicedStore to be shared by different processes.

 ## Performance Considerations